-When you're planning a wedding, there a ton of dresses to think about.
-You've got to think about and shop for what you, your bridesmaids, and your mom will ultimately wear on the special day, but fair warning: you may find that the cutest one is often the hardest to find!
-Yes, we're talking about what your adorable little flower girl will wear—because, obviously, everything is cuter in a mini size, right?
+When you're planning a wedding, there are a ton of dresses to think about.
+You've got to decide on (and shop for) what you, your bridesmaids, and your mom will ultimately wear on the special day.
+But fair warning: You may find that the cutest one is often the hardest to find!
+Yes, we're talking about what your adorable little flower girl will wear—because, obviously, everything is cuter in a mini size!

 But, seriously, you may find it hard to shop for someone who isn't your size.
 Which is where we come in!
-To help you and your little attendant (and her mom) find the prettiest, most reasonable, and simple sweetest dress for your big day, we put together a photo gallery of the cutest flower girls from real weddings.
+To help you and your little attendant (and her mom) find the most reasonable, prettiest, and sweetest dress for your big day, we put together a list of the cutest flower girls from real weddings.
 Below, you'll find even more inspiration than you need—from dresses with fluffy tulle skirts to chic ones with peter pan collars and adorable color-coordinated sashes.
-And, of course, we must mention the hair accessories as well.
-Because, as these photos show, the little ladies can be all done up in flower crowns, pigtails, bows and more.
+Of course, we must mention the hair accessories as well because, as these photos illustrate, the little ladies can all be done up in flower crowns, pigtails, bows and more.
 Basically, with this much of cuteness overload, we feel confident that you'll find the look that suits you, your wedding, and your squad of mini-attendants.
 And as if that wasn't enough, we've also included tales from their memorable walks down the aisle.
-Yes, you can go ahead and cue the "Aws!"
+Yes, go ahead and cue the "Awws!"

-So whether you're having just one flower girl or a dozen (a la Kate Moss!), keep scrolling to see flower girl dresses, flower crowns, and more.
-We think you'll love what you see!
+So whether you're having just one flower girl or a dozen (a la Kate Moss!), here are flower girl dresses, flower crowns, and more!

 Carlson Young spent the morning of her wedding getting ready with all her girls, including this little lady!

-At this Cali wedding, the flower girls, each a daughter of a groomsman, wore white princess dresses with blush bows and floral crowns.
-“They walked down the aisle with their fathers, which was so adorable,” Ashley remembers.
+At this Cali wedding, the flower girls, each a daughter of a groomsman, wore white princess dresses with big blush bows and floral crowns.
+“They walked down the aisle with their fathers, which was so adorable,” the bride remembers.

 A niece served as flower girl at this wedding in the English countryside.
-She carried a miniature bouquet of peonies and roses and wore a Marie-Chantal dress for the occasion.
+She carried a miniature bouquet of peonies and roses and wore a Marie-Chantal dress with matching white tights for the occasion.
 “She raced down the aisle,” the bride remembers.

-The couple’s nieces served as flower girls, with the older of the two running up to the altar to give the groom hug after her walk.
+During this Colorado mountain wedding, the couple’s nieces served as flower girls, with the older of the two running up to the altar to give the groom a hug after her walk.
+What a sweet moment.

-Six of the groom’s nieces and nephews, all from Zimbabwe, came to this New York City Wedding to serve as flower girls, ring bearer, and page boys.
-The girls wore lace dresses, topped with delicate flower crowns.
+Six of the groom’s nieces and nephews, all from Zimbabwe, came to this New York City wedding to serve as flower girls, ring bearers, and page boys.
+The girls wore lace dresses topped with delicate flower crowns.
 “They took their roles very seriously, but still had fun.
 Some of our favorite photos are of their dirty knees, missing shoes, and mismatched bouquets!” says the bride, laughing.

 This flower girl's custom dress featured elegant lace sleeves and a high neck.
 A crown of roses perfectly framed her chic topknot.

-This Georgia bride kept her wedding party small, opting for only her sister as maid of honor and two flower girls.
-A full tulle skirt was perfect for a little pre-ceremony twirling!
+This Georgia bride kept her wedding party small, opting for only her sister as maid of honor plus two flower girls.
+For the little ladies, a full tulle skirt was perfect for a little pre-ceremony twirling!

-At this Aspen wedding on a ranch, the flower girls walked down the aisle in white dresses, topped with crowns of roses.
-“The oldest was four, and escorted our two-year-old ring bearer to the altar as he showed off his fire truck to the guests,” says the bride, laughing.
+At this Aspen wedding on a ranch, the flower girls walked down the aisle in white dresses, topped with crowns of white roses.
+“The oldest was four and escorted our two-year-old ring bearer to the altar as he showed off his fire truck to the guests,” says the bride, laughing.

-This ceremony featured a fusion of Muslim and Western traditions.
-The flower girls wore colorful Indian-style dresses as they happily threw petals from wire baskets.
+This New Orleans ceremony featured a fusion of Muslim and Western traditions.
+The flower girls wore colorful traditional Indian ceremony dresses as they happily threw petals from wire baskets.

-Candlelight played a crucial role in the wedding’s design, and one of the littlest guests was on-hand to oversee the placement of gold lanterns—and look adorable in her tiered, tulle dress!
+Candlelight played a crucial role in this winery wedding’s design, and one of the littlest guests was on-hand to oversee the placement of gold lanterns—and look adorable in her tiered, tulle dress!

 At this fashion-forward New York City wedding, the bride's niece, Ruby Lou, acted as flower girl and wore a white gown with a big bow in the back.
 "When she was walking down the aisle, she saw her mom waiting at the other end and ran to her," the bride explains.
 "She ended up falling and dropping her basket of flowers, but it could not have been cuter."